 is aligned appropriately to the AQF where it leads to a qualification

-Greystone College are proud of the global agent partners they work with.
+Greystone College is proud of the global agent partners we work with.
 We foster strong relationships with our partners as we understand the important role they play in helping our students.
 Our agents can help you by providing information on courses we offer and assist in preparation for departure.